Cessna 208 Caravan: Military operators

 A total of 123 Cessna 208s were in military service as transport in 2024.

-Accidents
+Accidents and incidents

 As of February 2025, there have been 277 Caravan hull losses from all causes, including 271 accidents causing 516 fatalities – an average of fatalities per hull-loss, with 27.4% of all occupants surviving fatal accidents; and eight hijackings causing one fatality.
 For the 198 out of the 277 hull-loss occurrences where the aircraft was in use and its flight nature is known, 36.9% were passenger flights, 33.8% cargo flights, 8.1% military flights, 5.6% special flights – agriculture, survey, etc., 4% private and business flights, 3% test or flight training and 8.1% miscellaneous uses – demonstrations, deliveries, illegal.